leonardosotelo89/leonardosotelo89/README.md

 make sure it is public and with a README.md

 >[!note]
->To create a new folder in a repository click “create a new file.” >Type your new folder's name in the area where you would write the >file name, and at the end of the file name type a “/” to initilize >it as a folder.
-After this you can create a new file in the >folder. could be a basic txt file to initilize the folder: >newFoldeName/newFile.txt
+>To create a new folder in a repository click “create a new file.” >Type your new folder's name in the area where you would write the file name, and at the end of the file name type a “/” to initilize >it as a folder.
+After this you can create a new file in the folder. could be a basic txt file to initilize the folder: >newFoldeName/newFile.txt

 <!--

-create a repository using username as repository name will link the README.md to your profile make sure it is public and with a README.md **leonardosotelo89/leonardosotelo89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**leonardosotelo89/leonardosotelo89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: